Skip Navigation

 Open days can be the make-or-break moment in deciding where your student chooses to study.
 And they’ll need your support to help them make this important choice.

-Whether you’re a veteran or a newbie to the university open day, we’ve put this handy parent and supporter open day guide together full of our top tips.
+Whether you’re a veteran or a newbie to the university open day, we’ve put together this handy parent and supporter open day guide, which is full of our top tips.

 Read on to find out how to make the most of open days.
-We’ve suggested what to do before, during and after the event to support your student to figure out what’s right for them.
+We’ve suggested what to do before, during and after the event, so you can support your student as they figure out what’s right for them.

 Before attending an open day

 There are a few things to consider before you even head to an open day.
-Preparing ahead of time is a key part of ensuring your student can make the most informed decision.
+Preparing ahead of time is a key part of helping your student make the best decision for them based on the information they receive.

-Be choosy on which open days to attend
+Be choosy about which open days to attend

-Use each university’s website or prospectus to see whether they have the course your student is interested in.
+Use each university’s website or prospectus to see which courses they have available.
+This will also help your student to narrow down their options, if they haven’t quite decided on a course/subject area yet.
 Rankings won’t matter to your student if the university doesn’t offer the course they are passionate about.

 You can search for all courses using the UCAS website and see individual university websites for more specific course information.